-Starting with the July 2015 exam, if you have been admitted in any jurisdiction for more than one year, the fee is $650.00, plus a fee of $375.00 (this latter fee varies, depending upon the NCBE application required), paid directly to NCBE for a separate NCBE application.
+If you have been admitted in any jurisdiction for more than one year, the fee is $650.00, plus a fee of $90-$450 (this fee varies, depending upon the NCBE application required), paid directly to NCBE for a separate NCBE application.
 All other bar exam applicants must pay a total fee of $600.00.
 MBAR 6(b).
 If your application is not received by the Board by the deadline, the Board will only accept the application upon payment of a late fee of $150 if the Board receives the application within seven calendar days of the deadline.
 If the Board receives the application between the seventh and fourteenth calendar days after the deadline, the Board will only accept the application upon payment of a late fee of $300.
 No applications will be accepted more than fourteen days following the application deadline.

-As of October 14, 2014, applications for Reciprocal Admission pursuant to Maine Bar Admission Rule 11A must be accompanied by a fee of $900.00, plus a fee of $375.00 (this latter fee varies, depending upon NCBE the application required), paid directly to NCBE for a separate NCBE application.
+Applications for Admission by Motion pursuant to Maine Bar Admission Rule 11A must be accompanied by a fee of $900.00, plus a fee of $105-$500 (this fee varies, depending upon NCBE the application required), paid directly to NCBE for a separate NCBE application.
 Please note that all application fees may be paid by personal check, cashier’s check, treasurer’s check, or money order payable to the Board of Bar Examiners.
 Back to Index.

 Fees are nonrefundable.
 MBAR 6(d).
 Back to Index.

-If you would like a copy of your Maine MBE score, please send us a signed letter, indicating the address where you would like the score sent, along with a check or money order for $25.00.
+If you would like a copy of your Maine MBE score, please send us a signed form, indicating the address where you would like the score sent, along with a check or money order for $25.00.
 There is no fee if you make the request within five months of taking the Maine bar exam.
-If you are transferring your MBE score to another jurisdiction, the fee is $25, and a transfer form will be supplied to you about a month before the exam.
+If you are transferring your MBE score to another jurisdiction, the fee is $25.
+The transfer forms can be found under “Other Forms” on this website.